bkatzung/kcsg-kartra-pages/readme.txt

 WordPress database.
 (Whenever you publish changes on Kartra, just click Apply again in the WordPress page editor to update the version saved in WordPress.)

-Once set up, displaying a Kartra page in Kartra Download mode follows this two-step process:
+Once set up, a WordPress visitor's browser will display a Kartra page in Kartra Download mode by following this two-step process:

-1. A visitor visits your WordPress site, which immediately provides their browser with the downloaded-and-saved Kartra page.
+1. The browser loads the downloaded-and-saved Kartra page directly from WordPress
-2. The browser loads any additional assets referenced by the Kartra page.
+2. The browser loads any additional assets referenced by the Kartra page

 Important: Per Kartra, due to cross-domain cookie restrictions, some tracking might not be accurate in download-to-server configurations